dabit3/aws-amplify-workshop-react/README.md

 In the AWS AppSync console, open your API & then click on Queries.

-Execute the following mutation to create a new pet in the API:
+Execute the following mutation to create a new coin in the API:

 ```graphql
 mutation createCoin {